What was it, and what went wrong?

 Finding accredited installers

-To qualify for the grant, the Government requires the work is done by tradespeople and businesses that are registered via the Trustmark accreditation scheme.
+To qualify for the grant, the Government required the work is done by tradespeople and businesses that are registered via the Trustmark accreditation scheme.
 Firms installing low carbon heating improvements also need to be MCS certified.
 You can click on these Trustmark and MCS links to find accredited installers in our area.

 Deadline for applications